 The TMG includes a multidisciplinary team of clinicians, statisticians, a translational scientist and a patient advocate who have considerable expertise in all aspects of design, running, quality assurance and analysis of the trial.
 This group includes co-investigators as well as experts co-opted for their expertise.
-It is anticipated that the TMG will meet monthly by teleconference.
+It is anticipated that the TMG will meet monthly by teleconference during the recruitment phase and as required during follow-up, dissemination and publication.